 Townforge is a blockchain based game where you create buildings which will provide you with income.

 Buildings and land cost a one off sum as well as regular maintenance costs.
-Payout is earned at every game update, which happens every 720 blocks.
+Payout is earned at every game tick, which happens every 720 blocks.
 A portion of the block rewards go to the game, to be redistributed to players.
 A research "tech tree" allows players to improve their buildings' efficiency.
 Peer to peer trade allows players to exchange goods and money.
 A 3D world view allows players to bring their buildings to life, and a decentralized chat is available in game.

 Every game action is stored on a blockchain, ensuring that what you own cannot be taken away from you unless the game rules allow it.
 No exit scam, no central database corruption, no rules change at a whim without notice.
 The game state is stored on every game user's copy of the blockchain.